Anton Friedrich Koch

-Anton Friedrich Koch (born September 17, 1952, in Giessen) is a German philosopher and university lecturer.
+Anton Friedrich Koch (born 17 September 1952, Giessen) is a German philosopher and university lecturer.

 Life and work

-Koch attended elementary school in Fronhausen (Lahn) and the Herderschule Giessen and studied philosophy and German language and literature at the Heidelberg University from 1971, where he received his doctorate in May 1980 and worked as a research assistant from 1979 to 1981.
-From 1982 to 1989, he was a research assistant at the Institute of Philosophy at the University of Munich.
+Koch attended elementary school in Fronhausen (Lahn) and the Herderschule Giessen and studied philosophy and German language and literature at Heidelberg University from 1971, where he received his doctorate in May 1980 and worked as a research assistant from 1979 to 1981.
+From 1982 to 1989, he was a research assistant at the Institute of Philosophy at LMU Munich.
 He also completed his habilitation there in January 1989 with a thesis on Subjektivität in Raum und Zeit.
-He then remained in Munich, now as a private lecturer and senior assistant, before moving to Martin Luther University Halle-Wittenberg from 1991 to 1993, where he was appointed to the Chair of History of Philosophy from 1993 to 1996.
-Between 1996 and 2009, he taught as Professor of Philosophy in University of Tübingen, where he became acquainted with the Tübingen school of Plato, among others.
-From 2009 until his retirement in October 2020, he taught in Heidelberg.
+He then remained at LMU Munich, now as a private lecturer and senior assistant, before moving to Martin Luther University Halle-Wittenberg from 1991 to 1993, where he was appointed to the Chair of History of Philosophy from 1993 to 1996.
+Between 1996 and 2009, he taught as Professor of Philosophy at the University of Tübingen, where he became acquainted with the Tübingen school of Plato, among others.
+From 2009 until his retirement in October 2020, he taught at Heidelberg University.
 In the spring semester of 2009, he held a visiting professorship at Emory University in Atlanta (Georgia) and in the winter quarter of 2016 a visiting professorship at the University of Chicago.

 Koch has been a full member of the Heidelberg Academy of Sciences and Humanities since 2008.